Your Key to Lasting Learning Success!

 Have you ever taken the time to ask dyslexic students how they view the world?
 For starters, their world is in motion.
 They view the world as if it is a motion picture.
 Or, it may be upside down, slanted, or wavy.
 These kids might actually tell you that the words on their papers are wiggling.
 For most, it is a scary world because it isn't holding still.
 These are the students who retreat by failing to step out into the world because it is moving and they can't find a safe way to navigate.
 Others might be bolder, trying to keep up with the motion of their world.
 These are the active kids who are often wrongly misdiagnosed as having ADHD (Attention Deficit Hyperactivity Disorder).
 Often they are medicated, which does nothing to steady their spinning world, but it can keep them calm and quiet so that they aren't a nuisance to anyone.

 Students with dyslexia have gifts and talents that go unnoticed and unappreciated.
 Since their world is viewed differently than most people's, they have so much to contribute.
-But first we need to help them still the motion in their brains so that they can succeed in school and become contributing members to society.
+But first, we need to help them still the motion in their brains so that they can succeed in school and become contributing members of society.

 Have you ever wondered if you child or student has dyslexia?
 One in five does, so that means that in any given classroom, approximately six to seven students have dyslexia.
 Sadly, it is often not diagnosed since these dyslexic students are truly intelligent.

 Following is a list of symptoms of dyslexia.
 Take a look at the list and check to see if your student might just be one of these students.

 Does the child: